-Following authorization, researchers are required to commit to keeping the data in a secure environment, to not attempting to re-identify or to cross with other databases, to not using the data for purposes or projects other than those specified in the project protocol (although a new authorization may be requested for these purposes) and to not transferring the data to third parties.
+Following authorization, researchers are required to commit to keeping the data in a secure environment, not attempt to re-identify or to cross with other databases, not using the data for purposes or projects other than those specified in the project protocol (although a new authorization may be requested for these purposes) and not transfer the data to third parties.
 These latter commitments limit the possibility of storing data in open data repositories or including data as supplementary material in published articles.